pomdtr/smallweb.run/www/docs/reference/cli.md

 ## smallweb

-Host websites from your internet folder
+Host websites from your internet playground

 ### Options